 Every startup doesn’t make it big out there and there is a reason behind that.
 Thousands of startups start their journey every single day but only a few make it.
-Around 90% of startups fail to actually see profit and gets shut down within one year of operation.
+Around 90% of startups fail to actually see a profit and get shut down within one year of operation.
 How can you make sure that you are in the remaining 10% of businesses with your one?

-Let’s have a look at 11 secrets of a successful startups.
+Let’s have a look at 11 secrets of successful startups.
 Apply these to your business and you will see positive results.

 1. Perfect Business Plan

 Do not just jump into the business without a proper long term and short term plan.
 Make sure that you know your target and how to achieve it with small goals.
 It is very important that you create a mission and a vision statement for your company which will guide your company through tough times.